-Find out more by visiting Talk Wordy To Me on Facebook or listen to the audio trailers we’ve made for Series 1 on our Soundcloud page.
+Find out more by visiting Talk Wordy To Me on Facebook or listen to our podcast that we’ve created to sit alongside the event series on iTunes, Spotify or Soundcloud.
 You can also read our interview about TWTM with Bristol 24/7, by clicking here.

 StartUp Saturday & Festival of Female Entrepreneurs

 For two years running, I’ve hosted the ‘Creative Stairway’ zone at Enterprise Nation’s Startup Saturday which welcomes over 1500 people annually.
 I presented a day’s programme of panel interviews and live audience discussions with topics that ranged from ‘How to stand out with your packaging’ to ‘How to start a Food Business’ to ‘How to sell without being Salesy’.
 I was also asked to host a live podcast interview and Q&A at their Festival of Female Entrepreneurs.
 Read their testimonial of my work with them by clicking here.